 Al Jarreau, Versatile Vocalist Who 'Played His Voice,' Dies At 76

-Al Jarreau, a versatile vocalist who defied categorization for decades, died Sunday at the age of 76.
+Al Jarreau, a versatile vocalist who defied categorization for decades, died Sunday morning at the age of 76.
 Earlier this week, Jarreau had been hospitalized in Los Angeles "due to exhaustion," according to his official Facebook page.

 In a statement posted on Jarreau's website, the musician was lauded for his compassion and caring for those around him.